Adastwascht/DAS-120-Prtj/README.md

 Results are specific to selected Mediterranean countries and may not generalize to other climatic regions.

 Despite these limitations, the combined use of statistical inference and machine learning provides a coherent and robust framework for understanding wildfire–climate relationships and highlights the importance of regime-based analysis in environmental data science.

+# References:
+I have stored all my conversations with LLMs(only ChatGPT) and openly available data was used for academic purposes.